 Key impacts, risks, and opportunities

-Suzano has in place an Integrated Risk Management Policy, published on the Investor Relations website.
-The company’s Integrated Risk Management is carried out by the Risk Management area in conjunction with the other business areas and aims to identify, evaluate, prioritize, treat, monitor and report the main risks associated with the company’s business in line with the corporate strategy, enabling the perpetuity and continuity of our operations.
+Suzano has an Integrated Risk Management Policy in place (a document that is available to the public on the Investor Relations website).
+The Company’s Integrated Risk Management is conducted by the Risk Management area in conjunction with the other business areas.
+Its purpose is to identify, analyze, prioritize, treat, monitor, and report the main risks associated with the company’s business, in line with the corporate strategy, thus enabling the perpetuity and continuity of our operations.

-The Integrated Risk Management process undergoes certification and customer audits, considering the results obtained for the bonuses of the employees involved.
+The Integrated Risk Management process is subjected to certification and customer audits, and the results obtained are taken into consideration for the awarding of bonuses to the employees involved.

-The pulp market is cyclical and follows the global price trend, which is determined by pulp supply and demand, global capacity to produce market pulp and conditions for economic growth.
-The price may also be affected by the exchange rate variation of the currencies of the main countries that produce and consume pulp, by the change in inventories of producers and buyers, given the expected future prices, and by strategies adopted by pulp producers who could introduce more competitive products in the market.
+The pulp market is cyclical and follows the global price trend, which is dictated by the supply and demand for pulp, the global capacity to produce market pulp, and the conditions for economic growth.
+The price can also be affected by the exchange rate variation of the currencies of the main pulp producing and consuming countries, changes in stocks held by producers and buyers, given the expectation of future prices, and by strategies adopted by producers that may eventually place more competitive products on the market.

-In addition, paper prices are more stable than those in the pulp market, determined by supply and demand conditions in the markets where they are sold.
-Also, the price of paper may vary due to a number of factors that are beyond our control, including fluctuation in the price of pulp and specific characteristics of the market where we operate.
-We cannot guarantee that pulp prices will remain at current levels, but the proper management of our production plants allows us to have a competitive advantage in the cost of production, in addition to greater resilience in times of falling prices.
+On the other hand, paper prices are more stable than prices in the pulp market, and are determined by supply and demand conditions in the markets where they are sold.
+Also, the price of paper can vary due to a number of factors outside of our control, including fluctuating pulp prices and specific characteristics in the market where we operate.
+We cannot guarantee that pulp prices will remain at current levels, but the proper management of our mills allows us to have a competitive advantage in the cost of production, in addition to greater resilience in times of falling prices.

-In the market risk management process, in order to mitigate the points mentioned above, strategies are identified, evaluated and implemented, and financial instruments are secured to protect against risks.
-To manage the impacts on results in adverse scenarios, the company has in place processes for monitoring exposures and policies for implementing risk management.
-The policies establish the limits and instruments to be implemented in order to: (i) protect cash flow due to currency mismatches, (ii) mitigate interest rate exposures, (iii) reduce the impact of fluctuations in commodity prices, and (iv) exchange debt indexation.
+In the market risk management process, in order to mitigate the aforementioned points, strategies are identified, evaluated, implemented, and financial instruments are contracted to protect against the risks.
+In order to manage the impacts on results during adverse scenarios, the company has processes in place for monitoring exposures and policies for the implementation of risk management.
+These policies establish the limits and instruments to be implemented in order to: (i) protect cash flow due to currency mismatches, (ii) mitigate interest rate exposures, (iii) reduce the impacts of commodity price fluctuations, and (iv) change debt indexes.

-The company is subject to operational risks that may result in the interruption of its activities, even if partial or temporary.
-These interruptions can be caused by factors associated with equipment failure, accidents, fires, weather, exposure to natural disasters, among other risks.
-These events can result in serious damage to our property, significant decrease in production, increased production costs, even bodily or fatal injuries to our employees or service providers, in addition to adverse effects on our financial and operating results.
-Additionally, in our business, we depend on the continuous availability of logistics and transportation networks, such as roads, railways, terminals and ports, which can be blocked due to factors beyond our control, such as social movements, natural disasters and stoppages.
-Disruption in the supply of inputs to our industrial and forestry units or in the delivery of our finished products to customers may affect our financial and operating results.
+The Company is subject to operational risks and emerging risks that could lead to partial or temporary shutdown of its activities.
+These shutdowns can be caused by factors associated with equipment failure, accidents, fires, weather, exposure to natural disasters, cyber attacks, pandemics, and others.
+These events could result in serious damage to our property, significant decrease in production, increase in production costs, and even bodily or fatal injuries to our employees or contractors, as well as adverse effects on our financial and operating results.
+Furthermore, our business depends on the continuous availability of logistics and transportation networks, such as roads, railroads, terminals, and ports, which may be blocked by factors outside of our control, such as social movements, natural disasters, or shutdowns.
+Interruptions in supplying inputs to our industrial and forestry units or in delivering our finished products to customers.
+All of this can affect our financial and operating results.

-Climate change, such as in cases of increase in average temperature or water scarcity, can lead to significant losses in forest productivity.
-For this reason, Suzano implements in different initiatives in order to reduce and mitigate climate risks, such as:
+Climate change, as in cases of an increase in average temperature or water shortage, can lead to significant losses in forest productivity and impact the continuity of industrial operations.
+For this reason, Suzano is involved in different initiatives to reduce and mitigate climate-related risks, such as

-- actions to reduce greenhouse gas emissions: projects to increase efficiency in the use of fossil fuels (when use is necessary); reduction of average radius (distance between forest operations and production plants), which reduces the distance needed for transporting wood and, consequently, reduces fuel consumption; and specific procedures and action plans in case of fires, among other actions;
+- Actions to reduce greenhouse gas emissions: projects to increase efficiency in the use of fossil fuels (when its use is required); reduction of the average radius (distance between forest operations and mills), procedures and specific action plans in case of fires, among other actions

-- initiatives to adapt to climate change: specific studies of the specificities of each region where we operate and identification of trends in climatic, meteorological and soil conditions, so we can make recommendations for operations and, even, guide analyses for possible expansions; studies focused on the production of clones and seedlings that are more resistant to climate variations and extremes; and development of contingency plans for more critical scenarios (such as a scenario of possible water scarcity in the river basins in which we operate).
+- Climate change adaptation initiatives: specific studies of the individual characteristics of each region where we operate and identification of trends in climatic, meteorological, and soil conditions, so we can make recommendations for operations and even guide analyses for possible expansions; studies aimed at the production of clones and seedlings that are more resistant to climate variations and extreme climate events; and development of contingency plans for more critical scenarios (such as possible water shortage in the river basins where we operate).

 Management of risks and social impacts

-Following the Procedure for the Identification and Assessment of Social Aspects and Impacts, Suzano’s social impact management model seeks to eliminate, reduce or compensate for negative impacts through management practices, social and environmental investments and continuous control and mitigation actions, which must be included in the operating procedures of the company’s management system.
-The Social Development team is responsible for coordinating and identifying social aspects and impacts, and analyses are approved by the managers of the processes involved, with final validation by Risc Local – the forum responsible for analyzing and monitoring the relationship processes with stakeholders in the region.
+Following the Procedure for Identification and Evaluation of Social Aspects and Impacts, Suzano’s social impact management model seeks to eliminate, reduce or offset the negative impacts it generates by adopting management practices, making social and environmental investments, and performing continuous control and mitigation actions, which must be included in the operating procedures of the company’s management system.
+The Social Development team is responsible for coordinating and identifying social aspects and impacts.
+The approval of the analyses is obtained from the managers of the processes involved, and the final validation comes from the Local RISC – the forum responsible for analyzing and monitoring the relationship processes with stakeholders in the region.

-For identification and analysis of social aspects and impacts, demands of relevant stakeholders from the Sispart software, whose data source is Engagement and Operational Dialogue, among others, are considered.
-Annually, Risc Local assesses the need to review the matrix of social impacts, considering the results from monitoring and from the critical evaluation of the processes related to the Annual Stakeholder Relationship Plan, and of the demands from stakeholders determined by Sispart.
+In order to identify and analyze the social aspects and impacts, we consider relevant stakeholder demands coming from the SISPART software, whose data source is the Engagement and Operational Dialogue, among others.
+Annually, the Local RISC evaluates the need to revise the social impact matrix, considering the results of the monitoring and critical analysis of the processes related to the Annual Stakeholder Relations Plan and the stakeholder demands identified by SISPART.